DoctorLogicProduct/dltest/landing-pages/explainer-video-page.md

     to managing your online reputation in a way that showcases your talent and brings you more new patients.
   link: []
+- template: feature
+  component: feature-1
+  component_css: feature
+  img_alignment: Left
+  headline: Learn About Organizing Your Reviews
+  text: Discover ways you can manage reviews from different sources, including Google,
+    Facebook, Yelp, RealSelf, and more.
+Display your reviews from across the web in one place, prioritize your favorites, and tag each review to make it simple to find.
+  img: "/uploads/screen-reviews-manage.png"
+  class: ''
+  btn: []
+  wistia-link: []
+  alt: ''
 - template: wistia-embed
   component: wistia-embed
   component_css: wistia-embed